-Northumbria Police vetting backlog numbers hundreds of staff
+Northumbria Police: Hundreds of police and staff not vetted properly

 His Majesty's Inspectorate of Constabulary and Fire and Rescue (HMICFRS) reviewed the force's vetting procedures in May.

-The review included how it carries out background checks on new workers and its more than 6,000 police officers, special constables, police staff and PCSOs.
+The review included how it carried out background checks on new workers and its more than 6,000 police officers, special constables, police staff and PCSOs.

 Inspectors found staff working in the department responsible for checks, the force vetting unit (FVU), could not keep up with the number of applications needing to be processed.